mt nysa mystery school

 Studying with mt nysa

-This Program requires demanding reading of primary source and secondary scholarship in the English language, with consideration of ancient literature, non-literary texts, and material culture.
-Knowledge of Ancient Greek is not required, though we supply materials to understand the language at a rudimentary level (proficiency in alphabet, Classical pronunciation, and transliteration), and encourage further study in this arena.
-All reading materials are provided as part of the Program, organised by module in PDF form.
-Sacred tools and objects (hiera) will be suggested to procure.
+All instruction and reading materials are provided as part of the Program, organised by module in PDF form.
+Sacred tools and objects (hiera) will be encouraged to procure.
 Many of these can be made or sourced from low-cost sources, such as thrift stores.

-3. Priests and Priesthood in Ancient Greece
+1. Priests and Priesthood in Ancient Greece

-7. Rites of Passage: Birth and Death, Coming of Age and Marriage
+4. Rites of Passage: Birth and Death, Coming of Age and Marriage

 what comes next?